 Additionally, Connecticut determines fault by looking at what extent both parties were responsible for the accident.
 If you are more than 50% responsible for the accident, the truck driver won’t be found liable.
 However, the trucker will be accountable if you’re below this 50% threshold.

 This is an example of the modified comparative negligence rule.
 So, if you’re over 50% responsible for the accident, you’re entitled to no damages.
 However, if you’re only 20% responsible for the accident, your damage amount will drop by this percentage.
 So, if your truck accident injury lawyer managed to get a $100,000 settlement but you were 20% responsible, you’d be able to recover $80,000.

 Several factors determine damages in a large truck accident.
 If you sustained injuries, the types of damages your truck injury attorney can fight for include:

 - Future income.
 If your injuries caused you to lose future earnings, you could get compensation for this lost potential.
 Even if you go back to work but can’t perform at your old level, you may be eligible for damages under this loss of income.

 - Lost income.
 If you missed work because of your injuries, your Hartford truck accident attorney could factor these lost wages into your damages.
 This encompasses missed work from medical treatments and appointments and recovery time.

 - Medical costs.
-Your truck wreck lawyer will include your medical expenses and bills into damages.
+Your truck accident attorney in Hartford will include your medical expenses and bills into damages.
 However, these must be medically necessary expenses to get added in, as the courts won’t pay for medically unnecessary treatments or procedures.